McauleeMaddison/Baylis-Property-LTD/README.md

 npm start     # node index.js
 ```
 Visit `http://localhost:5000`.
 OTP/reset codes appear in the server logs (look for 📧/📱 lines).
+- `npm start` runs a lightweight prestart check: if `USE_INMEMORY_DB=true`, migrations are skipped; otherwise migrations run automatically when MySQL env vars are present.

 Testing
 -------